btrettel/plint/plint-todo.md

 # plint to-do list

+- Add documentation for `-t`/`--title`.
 - Formality_Checklist_not_508.pdf
+- Analyze abstract for compliance with rules.
 - The title and abstract in the JSON file don't have to be files; they can simply be the title and abstract themselves.
 If the title or abstract variables end in `.txt`, then the associated text files will be read instead.
+- Create spec.csv for warnings in the spec.
+- Landis on Mechanics of Patent Claim Drafting.pdf
+    - Start at p.
+13.
 - <https://www.blinn.edu/writing-centers/pdfs/Vague-Words-Tables.pdf>
     - Start at "Good/Great".
 - <https://www.logic.at/lomorevi/LoMoReVI/The%20Vague%20Expression%20of%20Quantity.pdf>